High-intensity interval training versus moderate-intensity continuous training for cardiometabolic health in adults with metabolic syndrome

 Background and study aims

-This study aims to compare the effects of two types of exercise, High-Intensity Interval Training (HIIT) and Moderate-Intensity Continuous Training (MICT), on the health of middle-aged adults with metabolic syndrome.
-Metabolic syndrome includes conditions like high blood pressure, high blood sugar, abnormal cholesterol levels, and increased waist circumference, which raise the risk of heart disease and diabetes.
-The goal is to identify which type of exercise is more effective in improving health outcomes for people at risk of chronic diseases.
+This study compares two exercise approaches—High-Intensity Interval Training (HIIT) and Moderate-Intensity Continuous Training (MICT)—for adults with metabolic syndrome.
+Metabolic syndrome involves high blood pressure, high blood sugar, abnormal cholesterol, and increased waist circumference, which raise the risk of heart disease and diabetes.
+The aim is to identify which training method is more effective for improving cardiometabolic health.

 Who can participate?

-Adults aged 40 to 60 years who have been diagnosed with metabolic syndrome
+Adults aged 40 to 65 years who have been diagnosed with metabolic syndrome.

 What does the study involve?